-Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+(Details are in Section 4 of this chapter.)
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$3,750.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
 Because your plan is sponsored by the Michigan Public School Employees' Retirement System, you are only responsible for your share of the cost.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$5,000.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the plan year.
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")